openmv/openmv-doc/docs/_sources/library/omv.audio.rst.txt

    ``highpass`` is the high pass filter cut-off given the target sample frequency.
 This parameter is applicable for the Arduino Portenta H7 only.

    ``samples`` is the number of samples to accumulate per callback.
-This is typically caluclated based on the decimation factor and number of channels.
+This is typically calculated based on the decimation factor and number of channels.
 If set to -1, the number of samples will be calculated automatically based on the decimation factor and number of channels.